MostAwesomeDude/construct/docs/basics.rst

 >>> Byte[3:5].build([1,2,3,4,5,6,7])
 construct.core.RangeError: expected from 3 to 5 elements, found 7

-GreedyRange is essentially a Range from 0 to infinity.
+GreedyRange is essentially a Range from 0 to 2**64.

 >>> Byte[:].parse(b"dsadhsaui")
 [100, 115, 97, 100, 104, 115, 97, 117, 105]